-Mandatory DROP Distribution - Federal Required Minimum Distribution spouse Beneficiaries will also be subject to accelerated distribution.
+Mandatory DROP Distribution

+Federal Required Minimum Distribution

 Federal law requires that you must begin to receive pension payments directly, including distribution from the DROP account, in the year in which you attain age 701⁄2 or leave Active Service, whichever is later.
-This is called your "required minimum distribution."
+This is called your "Required Minimum Distribution" (RMD).